HuiLing226/Lim_Doc/AI/2MCU.md

 # Deploying a Neural Network to an MCU (STM32)

 Once you have trained a neural network (e.g., MNIST in Google Colab), the next step is to **deploy it on a microcontroller**.
-This requires optimization, conversion, and integration into your firmware.

 ---